Elementary Aged Home Schooling Must Haves for Kindergarten & First Grade

 Children aged 5-7 absorb info around them pretty naturally but how that information is presented is key.
 I don’t think many families would choose this path we are down but ‘tis’ be life!’ and here we are!
 I wanted to share some items we used the end of last year as well as some items I considered for my girls for this year when/if virtual learning is needed.
 I have a kindergartener and a first grader as well so the items below are ones we use ourselves!

-1. Manipulatives For Young Learners / Hands On Learning
+1. Manipulatives For Young Learners / Hands On Learning in Elementary School

 While I am sure teachers are working tirelessly to make this year successful for their students I do think there are some things you can have on hand to help your child along in the different areas of learning this year.
 Manipulatives for young learners are so important.
 If they can hold it, feel it and manipulate it they are much more likely to absorb the information given.
 These are few items we have used and I think they will likely go along with many of the lessons your child will be receiving this year via distance learning.